wcs7777/pronunciation-extension/README.md

 # How2Say
 ## Firefox extension

-[How2Say](https://addons.mozilla.org/en-US/firefox/addon/How2Say/) is a Firefox extension to help in know how to pronouce a word showing its IPA and playing its audio.
+[How2Say](https://addons.mozilla.org/en-US/firefox/addon/How2Say/) is a Firefox extension to help you to know how to pronounce a word showing its IPA and playing its audio.
 Formerly [How2Pronounce](https://addons.mozilla.org/en-US/firefox/addon/how2pronounce/), but I lost the access to the account.

 - Select a word or text